- Extradition from the UK

 - extradition would be disproportionate or would be incompatible with the requested person’s human rights.

-In EAW cases the court will decide whether to discharge the case or to order extradition.
+In EAW, or SAW, cases the court will decide whether to discharge the case or to order extradition.

 In all other cases the court will decide whether to discharge the case or send the case to the Home Office to consider extradition.